yogeshreddi/LearningWebscraping/README.md

 given the iputs it fetches the data yellow pages and saves in a csv fils as given in the oyher .csv upload.

 #My inputs:
-What do you want to find
+What do you want to find:

 Shawarma
 Please enter your current location, either zipcode or City, State.
-For Example 06105 or Hartford, CT Dallas, TX
+For Example 06105 or Hartford, CT:

+Dallas, TX

 #For the Results please check the .csv file